European Market Infrastructure Regulation (EMIR)

 Please note that this publication only serves to provide general back-ground information, is not necessarily complete or correct, and does not contain individual, legal or other advice.
-The EMIR regulations and clearing obligations might impact OTC derivatives business and your relationship with us so we urge you to inform yourself on this subject and obtain the necessary advice.
+EMIR might impact your (OTC) derivatives business and your relationship with us, so we urge you to inform yourself on this subject and obtain the necessary advice.

 Who is impacted by EMIR?